Join the Board

 Process and Application

-- The Board of Education currently has an open seat.
+- The Board of Education will have an open seat on August 31st.
 If you are interested in joining the Board please follow the below process:

 - Review job description for a school board member (above).